anuragkapur/anuragkapur.github.io/blog/engineering/_posts/2020-04-25-machine-learning-reference-guide.md

 ### Strengths
 * They require a small amount of training data to estimate the necessary parameters.<sup>1</sup>
-* Naive Bayes learners and classifiers can be extremely fast compared to more sophisticated methods.<sup>1</sup>
+* Naive Bayes learners and classifiers can be extremely fast [there is no model to "train"]<sup>5</sup> compared to more sophisticated methods.<sup>1</sup>
-The decoupling of the class conditional feature distributions means that each distribution can be independently estimated as a one dimensional distribution.
+* The decoupling of the class conditional feature distributions means that each distribution can be independently estimated as a one dimensional distribution.
 This in turn helps to alleviate problems stemming from the curse of dimensionality.<sup>1</sup>